-The bill would require the Secretary to develop a longrange transportation plan before June 30, 2030, to include recommendations for a new transportation program for the state.
-The bill would require the plan to examine, but not be limited to, project selection criteria and selection methods used in the Program, transportation funding sources, and Program project categories.
+The bill would require the Secretary to develop a long-range transportation plan before June 30, 2030, to include recommendations for a new transportation program for the state.
+The bill would require the plan to examine, but not be limited to, project selection criteria and selection methods used in the FORWARD program, transportation funding sources, and FORWARD program project categories.
 The bill would state the plan shall be developed after consultation with the Governor and state and local elected officials.